lazuto123/vuln-bank/README.md

 - This pipeline is still under active development.
 - The end goal is to achieve a **comprehensive end-to-end security CI/CD pipeline** that can automatically detect, report, and manage vulnerabilities.

+---

+## 🛠️ Mermaid troubleshooting (if GitHub can't render)

+If GitHub does not render the chart, try the following:

+- Ensure the block starts with three backticks and `mermaid` on the same line: ```mermaid
+- Use `graph TD` instead of `flowchart TD` (some renderers prefer `graph`).
+- Quote node labels like `A["Label (with parentheses)"]` to avoid parsing issues.
+- Avoid special control characters in labels.
+- If still failing, check whether your repository has Mermaid support enabled or try viewing the README in a different browser or via VS Code preview.